Skip to main content

 Collection of Sensitive Information

-Sometimes we may need to collect sensitive information about you, for example, to process an insurance claim or to handle a complaint.
+Sometimes we may need to collect sensitive information about you.
+For example, to process an insurance claim or to manage a complaint.
 Some of this information may be collected from you and provided to our insurers.
 If required, we may obtain independent medical reports directly from your medical practitioner(s).

 Use of Personal Information

-• open, administer and maintain your membership/client account and records;
+• open and administer your member/client account and records;

-• establish and administer the financial and superannuation products and services (including insurance cover) that you acquire from or through us;
+• administer the financial and superannuation products and services that you acquire from or through us;

-• trace different superannuation accounts in your name and if necessary, use your TFN to match your accounts and consolidate them in line with our policy on consolidation;
+• locate different superannuation accounts in your name and, if necessary, use your TFN to match your accounts and consolidate them;

-• provide you with financial planning advice and related services, including the preparation of advice documents and implementation documents (i.e. in order to implement financial planning recommendations for you);
+• provide you with financial planning advice and related services, including the preparation of advice documents and implementation documents (i.e. to implement financial planning recommendations for you);

-• directly market our products and services to you; including through social media and other digital platforms;
+• directly market our products and services to you, including through web pages, social media and other digital platforms;

 • undertake market research*, member/client satisfaction surveys and member/client data analysis;